 B Itm 215 Computer Applications in Business (3)

-This course will cover the role of information systems in business and the fundamentals of computer hardware and software.
-Introduction to spreadsheets, databases, and elementary computer programming concepts such as variables, control structures, functions, and I/O. Students will develop business-oriented applications using common software tools such as Excel and Visual Basic/VBA.
-Students may take both B Itm 215 and I Csi 101 for credit, if both courses were taken in Fall 2003 or thereafter.
+The role of information systems in business and the fundamentals of computer hardware and software.
+Introduction to spreadsheets, databases, and elementary computer programming concepts such as variables, control structures, functions, and I/O. Hands-on experience developing business-oriented applications using common software tools such as Excel, Access, and Visual Basic/VBA.
+Only one of B Itm 215 and I Csi 101 may be taken for credit.
 Not open to freshmen.
 Offered fall and spring.

 B Itm 220 Introduction to Business Statistics (3)